NikolaiT/Crawling-Infrastructure/Readme.md

 This tutorial is divided into two parts.

-1. Install the distributed crawling infrastructure
+1. Install the distributed crawling infrastructure within the AWS infrastructure
-2. Start a crawl task that will crawl the html of the top 10.000 websites and store the (cleaned) html in the cloud.
-For the top 10k websites, we use the [tranco list](https://tranco-list.eu/): A Research-Oriented Top Sites Ranking Hardened Against Manipulation.
+2. Start a crawl task that will crawl the html of the top 10.000 websites and store the cleaned html in the cloud.
+For the top 10k websites, we use the scientific [tranco list](https://tranco-list.eu/): A Research-Oriented Top Sites Ranking Hardened Against Manipulation.
 This list offers several improvements over the old Alexa top 1M website ranking list.
-For more information, visit their website.
+For more information, please visit their website.
-2.1 Run some business logic on the stored html files.
+3. As a concluding task, we run business logic on the stored html files.
 Example: Extract all urls from the html documents.
 Or: Run some analytics on the meta elements.

 In order to follow this tutorial, you will at least require an AWS account.
 We will make use of the following AWS services:

 + AWS Lambda as a crawling backend
 + AWS S3 to store crawled html data
-+ AWS EC2 as a master server that schedules the crawl task
++ An AWS EC2 instance used as a master server that schedules the crawl task and hosts the mongodb that we use a queue

 ### Setting up the infrastructure

 First we need to install a Ubuntu 18.04 server on Amazon AWS EC2 with docker support.
 Additionally, we will assign a elastic IP address to this instance.

-So we login to our AWS console and go to Services -> EC2 and then we press the Button *Launch Instance* and search for *ami-0fc20dd1da406780b* which is the AMI for Ubuntu 18.04 LTS.
+Therefore, we login to our AWS console and go to Services -> EC2 and then we press the Button *Launch Instance* and search for *ami-0fc20dd1da406780b* which is the AMI for Ubuntu 18.04 LTS.

-We will select this Ami image and select the size `t2.medium` (2vCPU and 4GiB memory).
+We will select this AMI image and select the size `t2.medium` (2vCPU and 4GiB memory).

 This is what you should see after this step:
 ![alt text](docs/images/ec2_setup.png "Logo Title Text 1")

 Then we click on **launch** and for the last step we have to create a key pair to access our instance.
-We download this PEM file and store it for later.
+We download this PEM file and store it on our local file system for later.

 Before we can access our instance, we assign an elastic IP address to our launched instance.

-We navigate to Services -> EC2 -> Elastic IPs and we click on **Allocate Elastic IP address ** and we create a new elastic IP from Amazon's pool.
+We navigate to Services -> EC2 -> Elastic IPs and we click on **Allocate Elastic IP address** and we create a new elastic IP from Amazon's pool.
 Then we assign this elastic IP address to the previously created EC2 instance.
-You should note this public IP address.
-Let's assume this IP address is: `3.22.191.249`
+You should write down this public IP address.
+Let's assume this IP address is: `3.22.191.249`.

 As a last step, we assign a permissive Security Group to the allocated instance.
 In my case, I just allowed all traffic from all sources on all port ranges by default.
 It's not really secure, but I will destroy the instance anyway after a couple of hours.

+If you want to restrict TCP/IP traffic with the firewall, the following ports need to be open: 22, 80, 9001, 8080.

 Now that our instance is launched, we can access it with the following shell command